-Fernie Alpine Resort benefits from Pacific Northwest rainfall combining with drier air and colder temperatures to create some of the best snow conditions in North America.
-It regularly opens in early December and by Christmas, 88 percent of its trails are open.
+Fernie Alpine Resort benefits from Pacific Northwest rainfall combined with drier air and colder temperatures to create some of the best snow conditions in North America.
+It regularly opens in early December, and by Christmas, 88 percent of its trails are open.

 16. Copper Mountain, Colorado